Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

         "text": "0 IPv4 lease(s) found."
       }
     ]
-    ncn-m001#
     ```

-23. If there are duplicate entries in the SMD as a result of the swap procedure, (10.100.0.105 in this example), delete the duplicate entry.
+25. If there are duplicate entries in the HSM as a result of this procedure, (10.100.0.105 in this example), delete the duplicate entry.

     1. Show the `EthernetInterfaces` for the duplicate IP address: